brommelaere/brommelaere.github.io/_pages/about.md

 ---
+layout: single
+title: "About"
 permalink: /
-title: ""
 author_profile: true
-layout: single
 classes: [landing-offset, wide]
-redirect_from:
-  - /about/
-  - /about.html
 ---

 I am a PhD candidate in Economics at the University of Toronto.
 My research uses tools from empirical industrial organization and applied microeconomics to study environmental regulation.